Sohan-naskar/Sohan-naskar/README.md

 ### 💫 About Me:
 - 🎓 I'm a BCA student passionate about *Full-stack Web Development and Data Science*.

-- 🌱 I’m currently learning *Back-end Development*.
+- 🌱 I’m currently learning *Front-end Development*.

 - 👀 I’m interested in *AI & ML*.